Peebles, Urban Event (SOUL)

 These extra precautions are only required during your ‘race’ and in what the SOA defines as the 'field of play'.
-For this event the field of play will be from the time you enter Hay Lodge Park on the way to your start until you download after your run.
+For this event the field of play will be from the time you arrive at the Community Centre on your way to your start (or from the time you leave your car to go to directly to the start if you aren’t going via the Community Centre) until you download after your run.
 THOSE WHO ARE ESPECIALLY VULNERABLE: If you have such vulnerabilities that require extra precautions, you are advised to take responsibility for implementing these extras.

 BRITISH ORIENTEERING PARTICIPANT CODE OF CONDUCT: All competitors are asked to read and abide by the British Orienteering Participant Code of Conduct in relation to Covid.
 Anyone making an entry on behalf of someone else should advise them of this.

 TERRAIN: Typical small Borders town.
 The old town area has many fine features and many small alleyways.
 The river Tweed flows through the town as does another smaller river.
 There has been some very recent clear felling in a woodland in the SE corner of the map which is a route choice option on some courses.
 This will now be shown on the ground as a taped route and is a viable path/track route, but dependent on weather conditions it may be less suitable for those running in trainers.
 This will be marked on the map.

 TIMING: Sportident timing will be used and SIAC will be enabled for those who have this contactless option.

 DRESS: Please check the weather forecast and dress appropriately for the predicted conditions.